OneDrive/onedrive-sdk-dotnet-msa-auth-adapter/README.md

 To install the client library via NuGet:

-* Search for `Microsoft.Graph` in the NuGet Library, or
+* Search for `Microsoft.OneDrive.Sdk.Authentication` in the NuGet Library, or
-* Type `Install-Package Microsoft.Graph` into the Package Manager Console.
+* Type `Install-Package Microsoft.OneDrive.Sdk.Authentication` into the Package Manager Console.

 ## Getting started